bsc-pm/dlb/doc/user_guide/source/contents.rst

 **libdlb_mpi.so**
-    Link in the correct order or just preload it using ``LD_PRELOAD`` environment variable if you want DLB to intercetp MPI calls.
+    Link in the correct order or just preload it using ``LD_PRELOAD`` environment variable if you want DLB to intercept MPI calls.

 **libdlb_mpif.so**
-    Same case as above, but to intercep MPI Fortran calls.
+    Same case as above, but to intercept MPI Fortran calls.

 Remember that if the programming model already supports DLB (as in Nanos++), you don't need to link against any library.